An error has occured.

 Your cart is about to expire.

-Now in its third season at The Public, the Public Shakespeare Initiative is excited to continue its wide breadth of efforts inspired by the belief that Shakespeare is for everyone.
+Now in its third season at The Public, the Public Shakespeare Initiative is excited to continue its wide breadth of efforts

 With the Public Shakespeare Initiative, The Public Theater and The Shakespeare Society are committed to serving and growing our shared community – reaching out in every direction to include more students, teachers, artists, scholars, audience members, and others – to celebrate together the astonishing depth and breadth of humanity that Shakespeare captures with such beauty and enduring power in his plays and poetry.